Each correctional peace officer (CPO) helps ensure that Albertans have safe and secure communities in which to live, work and raise their families.

 If you live outside Alberta, you can obtain these documents from the province you live in.
-We only accept documents within 6 months of their issue date.
+Applicants are responsible for all fees incurred to obtain them.

 First aid and CPR-C certification

 A CPO must have valid first aid and CPR certification.
-To learn how to get certified or recertified, visit First Aid Agencies.
+Learn how to get certified or recertified.

 Obtain your driver’s abstract from a registry agent.